Annual canvass 2022

-If you registered to vote after 23 June 2021 your name will not show on the canvass communication.
-This is because we send our information to the printers two weeks before the forms can be posted.
+If you registered to vote after 9 June 2022 your name will not show on the canvass communication.
+This is because we send our information to the printers two weeks before the forms are posted.
 It is likely to be a crossover of information but please ring the Electoral Services helpline if you want confirmation.

 Do I need to include my email address and phone number on the canvass form?